talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

     - Complete solution found
     - There are NO section allocation changes to existing course requests (i.e. no perturbations)
         - Compared the initial solution.xml file to this updated solution.xml file in IntelliJ and looking at the differences

-- Created SeparateModifiedInputProcessing.py to solve the perturbations issue.
-Testing on 2020-Sem1-CAES-Wvl-no-conflicts problem instance, on its Scenario 1.
-(See above)
+- Created SeparateModifiedInputProcessing.py to solve the perturbations issue (not get any perturbations in the updated solution - no existing course requests get their section allocations changed), and testing on 2020-Sem1-CAES-Wvl-no-conflicts problem instance, on its Scenario 1:

+#### 2020-Sem1-CAES-Wvl-no-conflicts [SMIP.py]
+ - Initial (complete) solution: 211011_011710
+- See 2020-Sem1-CAES-Wvl-no-conflict above for details

+ ##### Scenario 1
+ - See 2020-Sem1-CAES-Wvl-no-conflicts -> Scenario 1 above for student modifications and other details

+ - Solving using SeparateModifiedInputProcessing.py (to not get any perturbations)
+         - 'Updated solution''s solution.xml file is now only the solution for the new course requests
+     - Updated solution: 211031_111738
+         - 5/5 [100%] course requests assigned
+         - Solver took 0.01m (0.38s)
+         - Complete solution found

+     - Was able to merge the allocations of the new course requests into the current solution and get a full updated solution

+     - See Scenario 1 - SMIP folder in the Experimentation folder of this problem instance